 • long-term treatment antibacterial agents;

-• already existing autoimmune disease- Reiter's syndrome (the causes and mechanism of development have not been fully investigated).
+• already existing autoimmune disease- Reiter's syndrome (the causes and mechanism of development have not been fully studied).

 Who is at risk

-• adults and adolescents 13 - 15 years old, leading an active sex life with a frequent change of partner;
+• adults and teenagers 13–15 years old who are active sex life with frequent changes of partner;

 • patients with urogenital chlamydial infection;

-• family members or close team where the patient is with any type of chlamydia;
+• members of a family or close group where a patient with any type of chlamydia is located;

 • newborns (if the mother is infected);

-• people who often spend time in saunas, baths, swimming pools.
+• people who often spend time in saunas, baths, and visit swimming pools.

 Symptoms of the disease

-In 70% of cases, chlamydial eye infection proceeds without severe symptoms, sluggishly, so it is so difficult to diagnose and cure it in time.
+In 70% of cases, chlamydial eye infection occurs without severe symptoms, sluggish, which is why it is so difficult to diagnose and treat it in time.

 As a rule, in the case of an acute form of the disease, symptoms begin to appear after a latent period lasting from 5 to 12, and sometimes up to 30 days.
-In most of the infected, one eye is initially affected, and after 2-6 days, 30% of them show signs of chlamydia in the second.
+In the majority of infected people, one eye is initially affected, and after 2–6 days, in 30% of them, signs of chlamydia appear in the second one.

-The symptomatology of acute and chronic eye infections is different.
+The symptoms of acute and chronic forms of eye infection are different.

 Basic symptoms of pathology - table